sprinuko/sprinuko/README.md

 https://www.sprinuko.dev

-remider to self: remove config file from private discord bot repo and then make public
+remider to self: remove config file from private discord bot repo and then remake+make public